 Here our professional services team give you a quick overview on what goal setting and strategic objective setting looks like when digitised In Vizibl.

-Answer the basic existential question: ‘what do I want?’ – ‘what do I want with this supplier or from a supplier relationship in general?’ – ‘what are good business outcomes for the supplier?’
+When getting started, it’s important to take time to think about the broad picture.
+Answer the basic existential question: ‘what do I want with this supplier or from a supplier relationship in general?’ and ‘what are good business outcomes for the supplier and for the organisation?’

-This will help you visualise the general direction you want to take.
+This will help to visualise the general direction the partnership should take.

-The answer to this question might be: ‘I want to drive innovation and collaboration with my suppliers to improve quality and services to drive overall strategy.’ – ‘I want to enhance my relationship with my suppliers to help both our businesses grow in a mutual satisfactory way’ – ‘I want to be a champion in setting up great relationships with suppliers that drive trust and bring a real joy in the mutual engagement and collaboration’
+The answer to this question might be: ‘I want to drive innovation and collaboration with my suppliers to improve quality and new services’, ‘I want to enhance the relationship with the supplier to help both businesses grow in a mutually satisfactory way’, or ‘I want to be a champion in setting up great relationships with suppliers that drive trust and bring real value to both parties’ It is really important from the outset that you understand what you want to achieve.

-Vision established, you can start answering ‘when or by when do I want that to happen?’
-This should then give you an overall idea of how much time you need to invest in it.
+With the vision established, you can start answering ‘when do I want that to happen?’
+Set a timeline for achieving this in order to give both parties an overall idea of how much time they need to invest in the initiative.

 Don’t worry too much about making them smart yet, just try and break that overall vision down into some clear steps.